Scripter17/url-cleaner/README.md

 #### Variables

-Variables let you specify behaviour with the `--var name=value --var name2=value2` command line syntax.
+Variables let you specify behaviour with the `--var name value --var name2 value2` command line syntax.

 Various variables are included in the default config for things that have multiple useful values.